FuelLabs/sway-applications/fractional-NFT/README.md

 ## Specification

-The specification contains a non-technical overview of the contract indicating the flow of information from the start to the end of the english-auction.
+The specification contains a non-technical overview of the contract indicating the flow of information from the start to the end of the fractional NFT.

 Check [SPECIFICATION.md](./SPECIFICATION.md) for more info!